jens-duttke/tslint-filter/README.md

 ### Handle JavaScript errors in rules

-At this time (2019-01-17), the [tslint-microsoft-contrib](https://www.npmjs.com/package/tslint-microsoft-contrib) rule "import-name" throws an error for empty imports (imports of modules for side efffects only) like
+At this time (2019-01-17), the [tslint-microsoft-contrib](https://www.npmjs.com/package/tslint-microsoft-contrib) rule "import-name" throws an error for empty imports (imports of modules for side effects only) like
 ```javascript
 import './polyfill'
 ```
-While TSLint doesn't handle such JavaScript errors, your code editor may suppress this error silently and may stop linting your whole project or atleast the current file, so that you think your files are free of issues, because your editor doesn't show any.
+While TSLint doesn't handle such JavaScript errors, your code editor may suppress this error silently and may stop linting your whole project or at least the current file, so that you think your files are free of issues, because your editor doesn't show any.

 TSLint-Filter catches such JavaScript errors and show them as normal linter errors for the first character of a file, so that you get visual feedback, that there's something wrong.